dimanikulin/dimanikulin/Holidays.md

 # Tags
 holidays

-# Content
-## What is the best gift for Ukrainian people for Christmas and New Year?
+# What is the best gift for Ukrainian people for Christmas and New Year?
 What is the best gift for Ukrainian people for Christmas and New Year?

 - Patriot defense system **8%**